 The deadline to apply for admission is two months prior to the beginning of each term.
 To study for a degree in the U.S. on an F-1 student visa, an international student must be admitted as a full-time student pursuing a specific educational objective such as a bachelor’s degree.

 International Admission Procedures:

-Submit the following to the International Student Office (ISO) at Drury University:
+Submit the following to the College of Continuing Professional Studies Admission Office at Drury University:

 More Information for International Students:

 How to Apply for an I-20